kev-chien/nvim/README.md

     - mac: `brew install ripgrep`
     - ubuntu: `sudo apt install ripgrep`

+## Debugging steps:
+- Every time you modify your `init.vim`, you can run `:so` with that file open to reload the configs.
+Or, just restart `nvim`
+- Run `:checkhealth` to see if nvim is complaining about anything, and to see specific diagnosed problems or steps to solve them

 ## Python-specific install steps:
 1. install flake8 `pip install flake8`
 2. install isort `pip install isort`